calarconu/Cursor-test/README.md

 # Cursor-test
-App just for test only
+App Created just for test with Ionic v1 and AngularJs v1